KrynytskaDaria/QA/README.md

 # QA
-My work will be here.
+Here will be examples of my work.